ComputationalAgingLab/computational_aging_course/_sources/dyn/complex_systems.md

 Fig.3 - Age-related loss of fractal structure in the dendritic arbor of the giant pyramidal Betz cell of the motor cortex.
 </p>

 But may be another example from the same paper will be more intelligible.
 Look at the figure 4, where you can see heart rate dynamics of young (top) and old (bottom) individuals.
 We see that top and bottom signal are statistically different.
 From spectral theory point of view we could say that top signal has more higher frequencies in its spectrum.
 This means that heart rate signal tends to lose high frequency components as we age.
-Another way to express this behavior of signal is to measure its entropy.
+Another way to express this behavior of signal is to measure its Shannon's entropy {cite}`shannon1948mathematical`.
 Since the entropy by definition is a *measure of the amount of information needed to predict the future state of the system*, the higher entropy signal has, the higher its complexity.
 The fact is that top signal has higher entropy than lower one, so, within the aforementioned terms, we again observe a loss of complexity with aging.
 The observation of complexity decreasing can inspire us to make a next step for studying the phenomenon.
 For example, in {cite}`lipsitz1992loss` mentioned that the age-related decline in heart rate variability is likely due to dropout of sinus node cells, altered $\beta$-adrenoceptor responsiveness, and reduction in parasympathetic tone.

 <img src="https://drive.google.com/uc?id=1_EFhXI5bvkiNDEyU_oyQ_YADQnwvr7Xl"
      alt="ecg"